waTeim/node-julia/README.md

 create a pre-requisite library [see here](http://node-julia.readme.io/docs/the-windows-situation) for details.

-* node 0.10 is deprecated due to recent changes to the development version of Julia that has caused an incompatibility between Julia 0.4 and node 0.10.
+* node 0.10 is deprecated due to recent changes to Julia that have caused an incompatibility between Julia 0.4 and node 0.10.